Eng-Ahmed-Fahmy2/CodeAlpha_Task1_CGPA/README.md

 # CodeAlpha_Task1_CGPA
+##Using C++
-● take input for the number of courses taken by the student. ● For each course, input the grade and the credit hours. ● Calculate the total credits and total grade points (grade × credit hours). ● Compute the GPA for the semester and then the overall CGPA. ● Display individual course grades and the final CGPA to the user.
+● take input for the number of courses taken by the student.
+● For each course, input the grade and the credit hours.
+● Calculate the total credits and total grade points (grade × credit hours).
+● Compute the GPA for the semester and then the overall CGPA.
+● Display individual course grades and the final CGPA to the user.